The Prevalence of Skin Complaints

 Eli Huang has a passion for skin and dermatology.
 As a beauty therapist for over 16 years she has an interest and passion in the treatment of skin complaints.
-In her clinic and salon she combines the use of Acupuncture, Chinese Herbal Medicine, skincare and beauty facials are used together for the treatment of dermatological and skin complaints.
-Diet and lifestyle changes are also discussed during the treatments to further improve the skin condition.
-A course of acupuncture treatments along with other complementary therapies may be needed to treat the skin.
+In her clinic and salon she combines the use of Acupuncture, Chinese Herbal Medicine, skincare and beauty facials are used together for the treatment of dermatological and skin complaints in her clinic.
+Individualised diet and lifestyle changes are extremely important and also discussed during the treatments to further help improve the health and your skin condition.
+A course of acupuncture treatments along with other complementary therapies may be needed to assist with your specific skin concern.

 Acupuncture improves outcome measures in the treatment of dermatitis, chloasma, pruritus, urticaria, hyperhidrosis, and facial elasticity (Ma, C. & Sivamani R.K.
 “Acupuncture as a Treatment Modality in Dermatology: A Systematic Review” J Altern Complement Med.
 2015 Sep;21(9):520-9)